Plac3hold3r/MvxScaffolding/docs/template_dotnet_cli.md

                                              fluent        - FluentLayout, a fluent API for creating constraint-based layouts. storyboard    - Storyboard, iOS layout format compatible with Xcode interface builder.
                                          Default: fluent
+  -st|--scaffold-type                    The view pattern to scaffold the solution with.
+                                             single-view        - Scaffold an app with a single starting view and view model. navigation-menu    - Scaffold an app with a slide out menu.
+Template contains two starting views with view models.
+                                         Default: single-view
 ```

 **MvxForms** only options